DFE-Digital/get-into-teaching-app/app/views/content/start-teacher-training-this-september.md

 They will help you to:

 * create a personal statement that shows off your strengths
-* submit a quality application, including choosing the right references
 * prepare for interviews

 <a href = "/tta-service" class ="button button--white">Get a teacher training adviser</a>

-An adviser will be in touch within 3 working days.